ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Use that as evidence then share our methods with the deities, and ask them to get their friends to team up with you and tackle the dark cloud.
 If you're lucky you'll find a few crazy ones who enjoy this type of thing.
 A summary of exercises can be found in the appendix: Exercises.

 # Field Trip
 If you've cleared a zone, I've mentioned that you'll have to keep beating back spiritual forces.
 With any luck, after a while this may seem like a trickle.
 This counts as clearing a zone.
 Now you have all this knowledge and power, but you're not here to treat a leaky faucet, you want to take your skills and your team straight to the source of the problem.
+Discovering hot spots of spritual forces can be a quick way to help thousands of people.
 How do you find it?

 First, find people who need help, ideal candidates are troubled -- depression and hearing voices are major indicators.
-They may not "bounce back" but these people may be "targeted"; meaning that they are drowning in the dark cloud or spiritual gang is harassing them, and probably harrassing a lot of other people too.
+They may not "bounce back" but these people may be "targeted"; meaning that they are drowning in the dark cloud or a spiritual gang is harassing them, and probably harrassing a lot of other people too.
 Eliminating the ghosts and the dark cloud from these troubled people may not help them instantly, but it will prevent their spiritual problems from expanding to other people.

 Not all locations are equally affected, deities such as yourself, the dark cloud, ghosts are all attracted to the same things that humans are attacted to: wealth, power, influence, beauty.
-Oddly, spriritual activity can congregate in places of wealth such as companies, or places of destitude like bad neighborhoods.
+Oddly, spiritual activity can congregate in places of wealth such as companies, or places of destitude like bad neighborhoods.
+Some spirits live to keep people down, and they may gang up on afflicted individuals.
 Homeless people are severly afflicted by extreme spiritual forces, such as the dark cloud, ghosts and spheres.
 Don't take my word for it, go find one.
+They are afflicted by the type of entities that _love_ keeping people down, and they probably aren't the only target.

 When you first encounter a homeless person, you may feel that weighted blanket sensation that we've defined as indicative of the dark cloud.
 When you listen to their heads you may hear voices that aren't thier own.
 Their dark clouds may be bigger than anything you've encountered so far, you'll need a team to clear it.
 The voices on the other hand are probably ghosts, and you can quickly eliminate them by meditating on the cemetary in the homeless person's vicinity.

 It is important to note that the homeless person's dark cloud is not singular, and they are MASSIVE.
 They may have multiple dark clouds, each the size of a litteral cloud.
 These dark clouds all have thousands of people caught in its spiritual web.
 Homeless people are good for exercizes, because:

     1. You can drain multiple dark clouds from the same location, relieving their influence on thousands of people
     2. Their ghosts don't just pick on homeless people, they pick on everyone
     3. Its only up from here

 Homeless people also have deities supporting them, it is important to connect with these deities and share our methods.
 Some deities put most of their focus on homeless people, so even attempting this exercise once and cross-training could have an exponetial effect.
 Teach the deities that govern homeless people our methods.

-# Expand Your Territory & Spread the Word
+# Defending Your Ingress Points
-- you go from your house, to your job, to their houses to their jobs
-- if you were to do a second dwelling, you would need another deity to hold it down.
-You would support them and then leave them to defend the premises
-- Is it a good idea to advertise?
-Offer help and form allegiences?

-The first goal is to clear _a_ home, but I suspect each of you have multiple dwellings and multiple families that you oversee.
-You will need teammates to continue expanding your territory, deities that can defend your primary dwelling while you move on to other households.

-How do you keep expanding your territory while having to beat back spiritual forces from the zones you've cleared?
+You can train the team you have at your primary dwelling to defend against ghosts and the dark cloud while you spread the message to a second location.
+The most defensible dwellings will be those with the largest amount of deities.
 By the time you've cleared the dark cloud and its core from your home, you will have enough practice to begin training others.
 Your next goal is to identify the ingress points and keep teambuilding.

-You can train the team you have at your primary dwelling to defend against ghosts and the dark cloud while you spread the message to a second location.
-The most defensible dwellings will be those with the largest amount of deities.

 An ingress point is any connection you have with communities outside your immediate dwelling.
 This could be: